redechi/Automatic-SMS/README.md

 ### Testing locally, skipping oAuth

-You can test locally as a logged in user, bypassing the oAuth login by including an `TOKEN`, `USER_ID`, and `USER_ID` when running the app.
+You can test locally as a logged in user, bypassing the oAuth login by including a `TOKEN` and `USER_ID` when running the app.

     TOKEN=<YOUR-AUTOMATIC-ACCESS-TOKEN> USER_ID=<YOUR-AUTOMATIC-USER-ID> DEBUG=automaticsms gulp develop